 one or multiple file/folder paths.
 All files must have a supported file extension.
 All folders are expanded and searched for files with supported file extensions (which are then included in the read).
 Paths can be absolute paths or relative to the provided file

-root for relative paths.
+root directory for the isofiles.
 Can be relative to the current working directory (e.g.

 data frame with supported extensions and corresponding reader functions (columns 'extension', 'func', 'cacheable')

 the basic data structure for the type of iso_file

 vector of read options to be stored in the data structure (e.g.